 The first time I stood on a plot of beautiful, bucolic Lancaster farmland on Fieldcrest Drive I knew it was home!

 And then over the next eight months, we watched our dream take form!

-You have seen the inside of StoneGable hundreds and hundreds of times.
+The blog is full of images from the inside of StoneGable.
 So today I’m sharing the outside of our beloved home!
 I’ve tried to take panoramic pictures so you can get a real feel for what we see every day.

 StoneGable has been the hub of our family and extended family for over two decades.
 It has seen twenty-three Christmases and Thanksgivings and Easter every other major holiday!

 StoneGable is at its very best when it is busting at the seams with people!
 Our home loves to love people!
 And so do we!

 You see a front door in the image above and I see it too but I also see all the memories loitering about calling out my name to be remembered.
 And what wonderful memories!